IMERSS/imerss-bioinfo/README.md

 By default this will produce a `Life.json.lz4` file which can be copied into a suitable location, e.g. in the </data>
 directories and then referred to in the JavaScript initialisation block seen, e.g. in the various [index.html](index.html) files in this root.
-You can supply a "-o" option to output a file of a chosen name at a chosen path.
+You can supply a `-o` option to output a file of a chosen name at a chosen path.

 To preview the web UI, host this project via some suitable static web server and then access its `index.html`.

-Condensed versions of the visualisation files can be output to the <build> directory via `node build.js`.
+Condensed versions of the visualisation source files suitable for production hosting (JS and CSS) can be output to the
+<build> directory via `node build.js`.

 You can see such visualisations running online at locations like